lianyh/MultiDCoX/README.md

 3)  To retrieve a particular geneset statistic (the related covariates’ model statistic) and its factor-wise or group-wise visualization plots.

-a) Input:  A_gene_list_file  processedSampleAttributeMDCX.txt  processedExpressionMDCX.txt  processedGroupsMDCX.txt  Output folder (end with slash "/")
+a) Input:  A_gene_list_file processedSampleAttributeMDCX.txt processedExpressionMDCX.txt processedGroupsMDCX.txt outputFolder/
 Remarks:  For a gene list file input, this can be a list of gene name or probe Id or genes’ row number based on the output results from MDCoX program.
 If you have duplicate gene name, we encourage you to supply a list of row number output (GIDX) from the MDCoX.R results.
 Please refer to example/genelist folder for the format (i.e genelist.txt file or genelistRowNumber.txt file).

 b) Command: Rscript MGeneset.R genelistRowNumber processedSampleAttributeMDCX.txt processedExpressionMDCX.txt processedGroupsMDCX.txt results/